 There’s something about the physical process of changing out of your office outfit that helps you to mentally shift from work mode to calm central.
 There’s a real difference in my mood immediately after I swap my formal attire for casual clothing.
 It’s not just the act of disrobing that matters, it’s the personal ritual that takes place during this process that’s important, whereby you leave behind your work identity and switch back into your usual self.
 Home is the one place where you can truly be yourself, and you clothes should reflect that too.
 Besides, work clothes aren’t comfortable enough to lounge around in.

 We all seem to be afflicted with the busy disease these days.
 Sometimes we’re so hung up on getting our to-do list done that we don’t stop to reflect on our achievements.
 Take some time to smell the roses every now and then, and give yourself a pat on the back for all the positive outcomes and personal triumphs, no matter how small.
 Even if your to-do list is only half done, think about it in a glass-half-full (not a glass-half-empty) kind of way, and congratulate yourself anyway.
 This positive reinforcement is really important for your personal morale and motivation.
-When you recognize your own hard work, it helps you put things into perspective and gives you a jolt of fresh energy to keep going.
+When you recognise your own hard work, it helps you put things into perspective and gives you a jolt of fresh energy to keep going.

 Everything has been switched off, you’ve sent all those final emails, and you've changed out of your office clothing; now you need to sever your mind completely from work and tune into your own life.
 This is your time now.
 I personally like to meditate, exercise, journal, have a bath, or practice yoga, something that helps my brain to release any anxiety, stress, or worries from the day and replace it with a sense of inner calm and serenity.
 Sometimes just the simple act of writing down five things you’re grateful for can bring things back into perspective and help you let go of any negative thoughts or upsetting things that happened during the day.
 This feeling will only come once you take all the above steps and isolate yourself from distractions and people.
 How long you set aside for this time is truly individual, but 15 to 20 minutes is a good starting point.